jfc43/informative-outlier-mining/README.md

 `python eval_ood_detection.py --in-dataset {in-distribution dataset} --name {model name} --method {scoring function} [--adv or --corrupt or --adv-corrupt]`

-The argument `--adv` is to evaluate L_inf OOD, `--corrupt` is to evaluate corrupted OOD, `--adv-corrupt` is to evaluate Comp.
+The argument `--adv` is to evaluate L_inf OOD, `--corrupt` is to evaluate Corrupted OOD, `--adv-corrupt` is to evaluate Comp.
 OOD.
 You can only specify one of them.
 Without them, it will evaluate natural OOD.

 ### Citation
 Please cite our work if you use the codebase: